 The Category type is the basis of the type identification mechanism used by the OCCI classification system.

 It MUST be implemented.
-Instances of the Category type itself are only used to identify Action types.
-All other uses of Category properties are managed through its sub-types Kind and Mixin.

-Table 1 defines the attributes the Category type MUST implement to be compliant.
+There are no instances of the Category type itself in the OCCI Core Model.
+The Category type is only used through its sub-types Kind, Mixin and Action.
+Table 1 defines the model attributes the Category type MUST implement to be compliant.